edgarmuyomba/pythonScraping/readMe.md

     It then organizes and formats them uniformly
-    It finally stores the information in a mysql database Afterwards, it scrapes the rest of the page for more profile links and recursively processes them
+    It finally stores the information in a mysql database Afterwards, it scrapes the rest of the page for more profile links and recursively processes them The program creates multiple threads and detail collection, link collection and dB storage are all done by separate threads